benhoyt/benhoyt.github.com/writings/flyio-and-tigris.md

 I'm not sure this is a good default, but because they're trying to be a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) as well as a storage system, I can see why they chose that.
 It forces people to use caching techniques like [content-based filenames](https://github.com/benhoyt/cdnupload), which are a good thing.

+*Update: After reading this article, Tigris added a nice [page about caching](https://www.tigrisdata.com/docs/caching/) that documents this behaviour and their intention on this point.*

 In any case, it was a chance for me to improve Gifty's handling of uploads.
 I changed the code to add a short content-based hash to the filename: instead of using `{registryID}.jpg` as the key, I use `{registryID}-{contentHash}.jpg`, and it fixes the caching problem:

 ```go